EPHS-iOS/ProtectThePark/README.md

 > CURRENT VERSION: v0.4

 **VERSION v0.4**
--Added demonic miniboss at the end of wave 5
+- Added demonic miniboss at the end of wave 5
--Ducks can now be upgraded with money
+- Ducks can now be upgraded with money
--WIP victory screen will appear after wave 5 is completed
+- WIP victory screen will appear after wave 5 is completed

 **VERSION v0.3**
 - Cool Down System